 Please note that these are unsellable items.
 B&Q cannot guarantee the suitability for re-use.
 No electrical or dangerous products can be donated e.g. broken ladders, faulty chairs or lights.
 We do not donate items to individuals.

-For more information please contact your local store or email Community@b-and-q.co.uk.
+For more information please visit your local store or email Community@b-and-q.co.uk.